The Global Network Initiative Balances Freedoms and Business Needs

 The NGOs overlap some with the do-gooders I mentioned, but it's the inclusion of Google, Microsoft and Yahoo that makes this interesting.
 What are they actually committing to?
 Is this just PR for them or are they really going to make tough decisions about doing business in repressive countries not based solely on maximizing profit?

 Participating companies will respect and protect the freedom of expression of their users by seeking to avoid or minimize the impact of government restrictions on freedom of expression, including restrictions on the information available to users and the opportunities for users to create and communicate ideas and information, regardless of frontiers or media of communication.

-This is typical of the rules in the sense that it commits the company to be on the side of the users and their rights when confronted with government demands to impinge on those rights.
+Participating companies will respect and protect the freedom of expression rights of their users when confronted with government demands, laws and regulations to suppress freedom of expression, remove content or otherwise limit access to information and ideas in a manner inconsistent with internationally recognized laws and standards.This is typical of the rules in the sense that it commits the company to be on the side of the users and their rights when confronted with government demands to impinge on those rights.
 The documents don't demand that companies engage in civil disobedience by refusing government orders, for instance, to identify users who might have thought they were operating anonymously.